lstanard/american-spoon/readme.md

 !!
 Drop-down menu with functionality for touch devices and small screens

+Product grid
+ - Make current desktop functionality the default, but switch to non-hover states based on "html.touch" instead of a screen size (or should it be touch and anything below a certain screen size?)

+Home page/shop pages
+ - Lazy load in products, maybe start with 3-5 then a "see more" button?

 Check for consistency in border colors (kind of all over the place)

 Search field functionality (on click, expand to include input field)

-Remove < and > from markup and move to CSS :before and :after content types
+Remove < and > from markup and move to CSS :before and :after content types#

 Recipes jump page grid -> move to an @extend column type